nanoc/nanoc.app/content/docs/4-basic-concepts.md

 Item can easily be created manually by simply creating its metadata file and content file.
 It is often easier to create an item using the commandline, though.

-To create an item using the commandline, use `nanoc3 create_item` or `nanoc3 ci`.
+To create an item using the commandline, use `nanoc create_item` or `nanoc ci`.
 This command takes one argument: the item identifier.
 For example, to create an item named "bar" with "foo" as parent item, do this:

-	> nanoc3 create_item /foo/bar
+	> nanoc create_item /foo/bar

 ### Attributes